IThisGuyHere/SkylandersSwapForce_Manual/README.md

 * Progressive Chapters (linear mode): The number of chapters currently available to play. **You will always start with 1**.
 * Chapters (non-linear mode): Individually named chapters based on the levels in the game. **You will always start with 1**.
 * Adventure Pack Levels - If enabled, unlocks the corresponding adventure pack level.
-* Map to Arkus Fragments (non-linear mode) - A pre-defined amount are required to fight Kaos.
+* ...
+Fragments (non-linear mode) - A pre-defined amount are required to fight Kaos.
 * Progressive Soul Abilities - Unlocks the use of soul abilities collected in the first *n* chapters.
 * Progressive Skylander Upgrades - Unlocks the ability to purchase *n* upgrades for each Skylander (or each Skylander of that element, depending on the yaml configuration).
 * Skylanders - Unlocked individually or by element, depending on the yaml configuration. **You will always start with 1**.